-Regardless, whether someone is working as a dual agent or a transaction broker, it is often the case that the agent will simply take the full commission offered to both sides anyway, which leaves the buyer and the seller in the same position but essentially receiving a “double dip” in commission.
+Regardless, whether someone is working as a dual agent or a transaction broker, it is often the case that the agent will simply take the full commission offered to both sides anyway, which leaves the buyer and the seller in the same position.
 If you decide to work with the home seller’s agent, tread very carefully and ask a lot of questions.

 Say a house is advertised for sale for $400,000.
 You are interested in it, and ask your agent to help you take a closer look, and possibly help you make an offer.
-The seller, meanwhile, has already agreed with his or her agent upon two things: how much both the seller’s agent and the buyer’s agent will be paid.
+The sellers, meanwhile, have already agreed with their agent upon two things: how much both the seller’s agent and the buyer’s agent will be paid.
 The latter amount is usually posted on the local listing service accessible by agents.

 For example, a seller who wishes to add an incentive to buyers’ agents to show the property might pay his agent 2.8% of the sales price, but offer the buyer’s agent a higher rate, at 3.0% of the sales price.
 On average, you will see percentages in the ballpark of 2.25% to 3.5% offered to each side.
 Still, this is always negotiable, and there is never a “standard” rate.

 If, continuing with the example above, you offer to buy the house for the list price amount of $400,000, then, the seller’s agent will be paid an $11,200 commission, and your agent will be paid $12,000.